loshjarson/web-sprint-challenge-authentication-and-testing/README.md

 }

-2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs allows us to hash passwords which is in irreversable way to encrypt passwords
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs allows us to hash passwords which is in irreversable way to encrypt passwords by transforming the password into a hash

 3. How are unit tests different from integration and end-to-end testing?